 Signs of Snow Nose in Cockapoos

-If you notice any change in your Cockapoo’s nose colour, that’s your only clue that they might have snow nose.
+If you notice any change in your Cockapoo’s nose colour, that’s your only clue that they might have a snow nose.
 Although this colour change can be permanent, the nose usually returns to its original colour.
-Some dogs get snow nose every round; however, snow nose doesn’t affect the nose texture.
+Some dogs get snow noses every round; however, snow nose doesn’t affect the nose texture.

 What Causes Snow Nose in Cockapoos?

 Snow nose may or may not be caused only by the cold, but no one knows.
 Changes in the weather, the amount of sunlight, and an enzyme called tyrosinase ( which makes melanin), may all contribute.
 However, the experts haven’t researched the source of the nose’s pigmentation changes.